 GP practices commonly engage locums to:

-- provide regular sessions while practice based GPs work outside the practice
+- provide regular sessions while practice-based GPs work outside the practice

-- offer specific skills such as minor surgery
+- offer specific skills including minor surgery

 - increase GP sessions during busy periods in a practice